What will be in the SQA Navigation exam?

 These can be found here.

-7. Determines speed required to make ETA at a passage plan way point by measurement on the chart.
+g.
+Determines speed required to make ETA at a passage plan waypoint by measurement on the chart.

 This will normally be within a question, for example a ship’s heading was seen to be 310 C, so you will need to convert this to true before you plot the bearing / course on the chart.
 Remember: CADET – Compass to true, add EAST.